openhwgroup/core-v-verif/cv32e40p/docs/VerifPlans/README.md

 Use the provided CORE-V_Simulation VerifPlan_Template.xlsx spreadsheet as your template to capture a Verification Plan.

+Below are two different chapters describing verification plans status and direct link for CV32E40P**v2** first, and CV32E40P**v1** after

+# CV32E40P (V2) Verification Plans

+## Short methodology introduction
+For CV32E40P**v2** verification, the formal verification methodology has been choosen over the stimuli-based simulation that was done for version one of the core.
+However, full verification closure is not feasible using only formal verification due to complexity of specific scenarios.
+All these specific uncoverable scenarios from formal verification are then exercised by stimuli-based simulation using a reference model of the core.

 ## Verification Plan Status

 The tables below capture the current status of the Verification Plan for the CV32E40P by high-level feature, as long with status update with respect to CV32E40Pv1 verification plans.
 Under the heading `Capture`, the test plan can be **Incomplete**, **draft**, or one of the following: